-(This is the Learning Episode 2 for Shane Doyle’s teaching unit, “Traditional Native Games Along the Lewis and Clark Trail.”)
+(This is the Lesson Plan 2 for Shane Doyle’s curricular unit, “Traditional Native Games Along the Lewis and Clark Trail.”)

 Lesson Topic: Native Games for Adolescents: Double-ball and Hand Game